-Jeremy Gosch, chairman of the board and CEO of Hy-Vee, attended the event and said the pantry represents Hy-Vee’s commitment to expanding food access in the communities it serves.
+Jeremy Gosch, chairman of the board and CEO of Hy-Vee, said the pantry represents Hy-Vee’s commitment to expanding food access in the communities it serves.

 “Hy-Vee is proud to be a leader in the important mission of fighting child hunger,” Gosch said.
 “The food pantry at Olmsted Elementary School will remove a barrier for families struggling to put food on the table and help students perform their best in the classroom.”